-You can install privacyidea on usually any Linux distribution in a python virtual environment.
+You can install privacyidea usually on any Linux distribution in a python virtual environment.
 This way you keep all privacyIDEA code in one defined subdirectory.

-privacyIDEA can run with Python 2.7 and 3.5, 3.6 or 3.7.
+privacyIDEA currently runs with Python 2.7 and 3.5, 3.6, 3.7 and 3.8.
 Other versions either do not work or are not tested.